 The Second Circuit Is Likely to Find a Way to Reverse

 Mr. Hosp is correct up to a point.
 Aereo’s system, as Judge Nathan below determined (her opinion here), “is materially identical to that in Cablevision.”
-But there is deliberately vague language in Cablevision that Aereo will most probably focus on when it finds a way, however plausible, to distinguish Cablevision.
+But there is deliberately vague language in Cablevision the Circuit Court will most probably focus on when it may find a way, however plausible, to distinguish Cablevision.
 That case noted:

 This holding, we must emphasize, does not generally permit content delivery networks to avoid all copyright liability by making copies of each item of content and associating one unique copy with each subscriber to the network, or by giving their subscribers the capacity to make their own individual copies.

 Cablevision chose not to explain the facts that might result in such “copyright liability.”
-But as I pointed out in my earlier post, there needs to be some copyright restraints on the retransmission of broadcast content; otherwise why would the networks invest heavily to create programs that we all can watch for next to nothing.
-Thus, a reversal is likely with an opinion this time more mindful of the unintended consequences any broad permission to copy may create.
+But as I pointed out in my earlier post, policy considerations underlying the purpose of copyright argue for some restraints on the unauthorized retransmission of broadcast content; otherwise, networks will have no incentive to create content we can watch for next to nothing.